mikeoliphant/stompbox/README.md

 Currently it will connect to the first available jack audio input, and the first two available jack audio outputs.
 It will also connect to any available jack midi inputs.

-The following folders are epected to exist in the same folder as the stompbox-jack executable:
+The following folders are epected to exist in the same folder as the stompbox-jack executable is run from:

 **Presets** - folder to store configuration presets